Marquette's new CET ("course-embedded tutor") program

 - THEO 2310 (Fall 2016)

 Are you interested in requesting a CET for your course?
-Fill out this form, and we'll contact you to schedule a follow-up conference.
+Contact us to schedule a follow-up conference.